shubhambadaya/Image-classification-model-deployed-on-kubernetes/README.md

-# Image classification model deployed on GCP
+# Image classification model deployed on kubernetes
 The detail steps are

     1.Create a streamlit app -python file.